sophearak/magic-window/Readme.md

 * Font ligatures via [FiraCode](https://github.com/tonsky/FiraCode) font.
 * Instant file search.
 * Mount inside an existing `express.js` app so it can show its own source.
+* If the local port you're trying to use it on is taken, it will choose the first available one.

 **Planned:**